This course is open for applications.

 Philosophy student, Sam launches App for food businesses.

 Careers / Further study

-You could go into a diverse range of sectors, including teaching, academic research, law, finance, the creative industries, healthcare, social work, not-for-profit organisations (NGOs) or the civil service.
+As graduate from a philosophy degree, you could find employment in a diverse range of sectors.
+These include education and teaching, academic research, law, finance, the creative industries, healthcare, social work, not-for-profit organisations (NGOs) or the civil service.

 Part Time Course

 Full-time; sandwich course

 Supplementary fee information

 Your overall entitlement to funding is based on how long the course is that you're registered on.
 Standard funding is allocated based on the standard number of years that your course lasts, plus one additional year.

 You'll apply for funding each year that you study and Student Finance will take into account how long the course is in each year that you apply.
 So if you register for the four year course and then transfer to the three year course, the number of years you can apply for funding will change.
 Student Finance will reassess your funding based on how many years you have been in study, not just those years for which you received student finance.

 Always seek advice before taking any action that may have implications for your funding.